-We are currently involved in various claims, lawsuits and legal proceedings.
+We are currently involved in various claims, disputes, lawsuits, investigations, administrative proceedings and legal proceedings.
 On a quarterly basis, we review the status of each significant matter and assess its potential financial exposure.
-If the potential loss from any claim, asserted or unasserted, or legal proceeding is considered probable and the amount can be reasonably estimated, we accrue a liability for the estimated loss.
-Because of uncertainties related to claims and litigation, accruals are based on our best estimates based on information available at the time of the assessment.
-On a periodic basis, as additional information becomes available, or based on specific events such as the outcome of litigation or settlement of claims (and offers of settlement), we may reassess the potential liability related to these matters and may revise these estimates, which could result in a material adverse adjustment to our operating results.
+In accordance with generally accepted accounting principles, if the potential loss from any claim, asserted or unasserted, or legal proceeding is considered probable and the amount can be reasonably estimated, we accrue a liability for the estimated loss.
+Because of uncertainties related to claims, proceedings and litigation, accruals are based on our best estimates based on information available at the time of the assessment.
+On a periodic basis, as additional information becomes available, or based on specific events such as the outcome of litigation, court decisions or settlement of claims (and offers of settlement), we may reassess the potential liability related to these matters and may revise these estimates, which could result in a material adverse adjustment to our operating results.
 Costs associated with our involvement in legal proceedings are expensed as incurred.
 The outcome of any such proceedings, regardless of the merits, is inherently uncertain.
 If we were unable to prevail in any such proceedings, our consolidated financial position, results of operations, and future cash flows may be materially impacted.

-We have received, and may in the future receive, notices from third parties claiming that their patents may be infringed by the development, manufacture or sale of our products.
+We have received, and may in the future receive, notices from third parties claiming that their patents may be infringed by the use, development, manufacture, importation or sale of our products or product candidates.
 Under the guidance of ASC 450, Contingencies, we record a royalty accrual based on our best estimate of the fair value percent of net sales of our products that we could be required to pay the owners of patents for technology used in the manufacture and sale of our products.
 A costly license, or inability to obtain a necessary license, could have a material adverse effect on our financial results.

-In May 2015, we received a subpoena in connection with an investigation by the Enforcement Division of the SEC requesting information related to our grant-making activities and compliance with the FCPA in various countries.
-In addition, in October 2015, we received a request from the DOJ for the voluntary production of documents and other information pertaining to Alexion's compliance with FCPA.
+In May 2015, we received a subpoena in connection with an investigation by the Enforcement Division of the Securities and Exchange Commission (SEC) requesting information related to our grant-making activities and compliance with the Foreign Corrupt Practices Act (FCPA) in various countries.
+In addition, in October 2015, we received a request from the Department of Justice (DOJ) for the voluntary production of documents and other information pertaining to Alexion's compliance with FCPA.
 The SEC and DOJ also seek information related to Alexion's recalls of specific lots of SOLIRIS and related securities disclosures.
 Alexion is cooperating with these investigations.